 · Primary residence A property that owners live in for at least 8 months each year.

-· Secondary residence A property that the owner lives in for less than 4 months of each year.
-For example, a holiday home or a pied-à-terre
+· Secondary residences A property that the owner lives in for less than 4 months of each year.
+For example, a holiday second home or a pied-à-terre

-· Non-residential space A property dedicated to providing accommodation to tourists.
-For example, hotels, bed and breakfasts and serviced apartments
+· Non- residential space A property dedicated to providing shared accommodation to tourists and business travellers during their trips.
+For example, hotels, bed and breakfasts and serviced and furnished apartments

-There is a limit of 120 nights per year that hosts are permitted to let their primary residence under short-term rental agreements.
+Is Paris Short-Term Rentals Illegal in a primary residence on a home sharing platform?
+Well, there is a limit of 120 days per year that hosts are permitted to let their primary residence under short-term rental agreements.

 For hosts planning to let a property for more nights each year than this, the authorities consider it as business use and will require a change of use or destination.